I had a choice but I had no voice

-This is why I allow my self to be reminded and this is the reason I remind other people the results of unsafe driving.
-I don't want anyone to lose someone they love to an accident that is preventable.
+This is why I allow myself to be reminded, which is why I remind other people of the results of unsafe driving.
+I don't want anyone to lose someone they love to a preventable accident.

 I often wonder if what I am feeling is survivor's guilt.
 And maybe it is!

 I had a sense of deep guilt for surviving our horrific accident.
-The man behind the wheel was an aggresive driver.
+The man behind the wheel was an aggressive driver.
 I could see the signs but I couldn't recognize them.
 I trusted him like I trusted every other driver behind a steering wheel.
 I never questioned my safety.
-Even on that day, seeing his aggressive behavior, tailgating and overtaking other vehicles, I only spoke once.
-I asked him to slow down but I didn't demand it.
-I know I was wrong to trust him and the results of our accident, the reminder of my reflection in the mirror, prove how wrong I was.
+Even on that day, seeing his aggressive behavior, tailgating, and overtaking other vehicles, I only spoke once.
+I asked him to slow down, but I didn't demand it.
+I know I was wrong to trust him, and the results of our accident and my mirror reflection prove how wrong I was.

-To this day, I am grieving and still mourning for the loss of my friends but I try to do it in a meaningful way.
-Raising road safety awareness is a meaningful way to honor their memory and possibly impact in a positive way the life of others.
+To this day, I am grieving and still mourning for the loss of my friends, but I try to do it in a meaningful way.
+Raising road safety awareness is a meaningful way to honor their memory and possibly impact the lives of others positively.

 Recognize the signs of unsafe driving and demand your safety before it is too late.